-Musicians, regardless of age or background, are welcome to play with the Minnehaha Repertory Orchestra Repertory Orchestra.
-Participants are expected to read and play the repertoire selections, albeit not necessarily at the highest level of capability.
-Indeed, one purpose of this orchestra is to enable musicians to improve their skill set and play at a higher level.
-There is no official audition procedure, yet wind and brass players interested in playing should contact Craig Randal Johnson in advance, to learn what playing spots may be available, and to learn what expectations are for their instrument.
+Musicians of all ages and backgrounds are welcome to play with the Minnehaha Repertory Orchestra.
+There is no official audition procedure, but wind and brass players interested in playing should contact Craig Randal Johnson in advance to discuss available parts and expectations for their instrument.
 The orchestra welcomes string players at any time.

-The orchestra partially functions on a rotation basis, thereby allowing musicians to occasionally skip a reading session and permitting others to play.
-Persons who regularly play with the orchestra will have greater long term opportunities to play other functions presented by Minnehaha Repertory Orchestra, as well as avail themselves of concerto reading possibilities with the Repertory Orchestra.
+The orchestra partially functions on a rotation basis, allowing musicians to skip an occasional reading session and permitting others to play.
+Musicians who regularly play with the orchestra will have greater opportunities in the longer term, including performance and concerto reading possibilities with the Minnehaha Repertory Orchestra.

 Contact Artistic Director Craig Randal Johnson if you wish to play!